 I am an intuitive artist.

-From the Monograph IN THE SHADE OF THE JACANDA by Gideon Ofrat
+IN THE SHADE OF THE JACANDA

 It was 1988, and in the course of a visit to Jerusalem's Artists House, I was surprised to discover Pamela Silver's abstract aquarelles hanging on the walls.
 Having been brought up on the bright, transparent Mediterranean aquarelles of early Israeli painters and their New Horizons successors – forever bearing a melancholic, poetic thread in light blues and greys – I was amazed to find myself confronting an unparalleled eruption of brightly-coloured joi de vivre and a radiation of happiness unlike anything I had ever encountered.
 I had always been convinced that art draws its potency from the painful, the dread-filled and the bitter, and I tended to dismiss paintings that were "joyful and happy".
 I found it difficult to accept the association of happiness with art, as put forward by American philosopher George Santiana, and was even reluctant to enthuse too much over Henri Matisse and his joi de vivre.
 But here, on the walls of Artists House, I clearly identified an association of quality and happiness; I wondered at the artist's rare capacity for expressing such an abundance of happiness, and the possibility, nevertheless, of a link between creativity and the joy of living.
 I recall expressing my wonder to the artist, to her apparent mild embarrassment.